 Diffusion flux [kg/m2s] tells how fast a substanse solved in another substance flows due to concentration gradients.
-Diffusion constants [m2/s] are given for several gases in water
+Diffusion constants [m2/s] for several gases in water.

 Fick's first law states that a substance will flow from region with high concentration to a region of low concentration.
 Fick's law can be expressed as

 J = -D*dφ/dx

 J = diffusion flux - the amount of substance that flows through an unit area per unit time [mass or mol /(m2 s)]